Neural Distributed Source Coding: Experiments

-\paragraph{Experimental Setup.} We focus on a simple setting with two workers interacting with a central server.
-The key observation is that, at each iteration $t$, the correlation between the client gradients $\vg_t^1$ and $\vg_t^2$ can be exploited to further improve compression performance by viewing this as a distributed compression task.
-Concretely, we treat $\vg_t^1$ as side information and train a distributed encoder for $\vg_t^2$, and show that the cost of communicating $\vg_t^2$ can be substantially reduced.
+We focus on a simple setup where two workers $j=1,2$ are assigned a subset $\gX_j \in \gX$ of the training data.
+The workers then compute gradients locally using SGD-like iterations and communicate the gradients back to a central parameter server.
+At each iteration $t$, the correlation between the client gradients $\vg_t^1$ and $\vg_t^2$ can be exploited to improve compression performance further.
+Concretely, we treat $\vg_t^1$ as side information, train a distributed encoder for $\vg_t^2$, and show that the cost of communicating $\vg_t^2$ can be substantially reduced.

-The neural network $\net$ being trained using compressed gradients is a small convolutional network for MNIST \citep{lecun2010mnist} digit classification.
+The neural network $\net$ being trained using compressed gradients is a small convolutional network for MNIST digit classification \cite{lecun2010mnist}.
 We partition the MNIST training data $\gX$ into two equal subsets: $\gX_{pre}$ and $\gX_{train}$. $\gX_{pre}$ is used to train the VQ-VAE encoder and $\gX_{train}$ is used to train $\net$ using the trained encoder as gradient compressor.
-We measure the performance of our method using two metrics: (a) \textbf{rate-distortion} of the distributed compressor, and (b) \textbf{classification accuracy} of the model $\net$ trained using compressed gradients.
+We measure the performance of our method using two metrics: (a) \textbf{rate-distortion} of the distributed compressor, and (b) \textbf{classification accuracy} of the model $\net$ trained using \chreplaced{gradients compressed by our VQ-VAE}{compressed gradients}.